b9Joker108/b9.OneX/README.md

 ## How to use b9.OneX?
 b9.OneX is very simple and easy to use tool, it's available in both CLI Mode and Menu Mode.

-# The following instructions are yet to be updated for this new project and repository
+NB: This is yet to be updated for new project and repository

 ### CLI Mode :
 `onex -h` or `onex help` for help.

-# The following instructions are yet to be updated for this new project and repository
+NB: This is yet to be updated for new project and repository

 Options :
 - `onex install/-s [tool_name]` install any tool.